usc-cosmolab/hackspace/2019-10-04/readme.md

 # CosmoLab meeting: 10/4/19

-We discussed the four principles Dr. Morton proposed as motivating these weekly tutorials: efficiency, portability, reproducibility, and employability.
+We discussed the four principles Dr. Morton proposed as motivating these weekly tutorials.
+Why are we doing this?

+* Efficiency
+* Portability
+* Reproducibility
+* Employability

 There was also a suggestion that doing hands-on activities using these tools would help motivate why we are doing this.